Speedsaver/archlinuxarm-speedsaver-opi0/README.md

 The default user is `alarm`, and its password is `alarm`.
 The default root password is `root`.

+The `install.sh` script serves the purpose of automating the set up of `Speedsaver`.
+All you have to do is SSH into the box and run the script as root.
+You can specify verbosity via the environment variable `QUIET`.
+For example:

+    # QUIET=false ./install.sh

 # Adding maps

 There are at least three ways to add maps.